 - Functional Managers: An employee responsible for managing all functions of a company except employees

-- Specialized Knowledge: An employee who has specialized and advance knowledge about the company’s products and services
+- Specialized Knowledge: An employee who has specialized and advanced knowledge about the company’s products and services

 If you want to establish a startup company in Canada, then you can bring important employees through the Intra-Company Transfer Program.